Radiation hardening: SEE testing

 While proton beams are widely used for SEE testing due to availability, at lower energies proton irradiation can often underestimate SEE susceptibility.
-Furthermore, proton beams expose devices to risk of total ionizing dose (TID) failure which can cloud proton testing results or result in pre-mature device failure.
+Furthermore, proton beams expose devices to risk of total ionizing dose (TID) failure which can cloud proton testing results or result in premature device failure.
 White neutron beams—ostensibly the most representative SEE test method—are usually derived from solid target-based sources, resulting in flux non-uniformity and small beam areas.
 White neutron beams also have some measure of uncertainty in their energy spectrum, often with high thermal neutron content.

 The disadvantages of both proton and spallation neutron sources can be avoided by using mono-energetic 14 MeV neutrons for SEE testing.
 A potential concern is that mono-energetic neutron-induced single event effects will not accurately represent the real-world effects of broad-spectrum atmospheric neutrons.
 However, recent studies have indicated that, to the contrary, mono-energetic neutrons—particularly 14 MeV neutrons—can be used to quite accurately understand SEE cross-sections in modern microelectronics.

 Radiation-hardening techniques

 Physical

 Hardened chips are often manufactured on insulating substrates instead of the usual semiconductor wafers.
 Silicon on insulator (SOI) and silicon on sapphire (SOS) are commonly used.
 While normal commercial-grade chips can withstand between 50 and 100 gray (5 and 10 krad), space-grade SOI and SOS chips can survive doses between 1000 and 3000 gray (100 and 300 krad).
 At one time many 4000 series chips were available in radiation-hardened versions (RadHard).
 While SOI eliminates latchup events, TID and SEE hardness are not guaranteed to be improved.

+Choosing a substrate with wide band gap gives it higher tolerance to deep-level defects; e.g. silicon carbide or gallium nitride.